WoojinJungS/Command-Line-Interface/README.md

 It only works locally and serves as a prototype for further projects.
 Was a good exercise to figure out what Springboot and Javascript is.
+Took 8 hours with no prior knowledge at all on Springboot and Javascript

+Can confirm it was a nightmare connecting the simplest of both ends

 **Would Recommend 5/5**